DreamLineLove/GoByExample/README.md

 # Welcome to Go by Example!

-In this repository, I explore the full list given by the "Go by Example" project!
+In this repository, I explore the concepts in the <a href="gobyexample.com">Go By Example</a> list.